neopaf/seene-sketchup/README.md

 # Viewing

+Camera|Orbit, hold your Alt key, drag the middle of a Seene around.

 If you are lost in rotating, click on 'Scene 1' at the top, to reset camera position.

 # Sample files